 We live in the world.
 There’s not much we can to to change that fact except not live in the world and that choice seems grim.
 We live in the world and we live in our bodies and the capacity to love is great.
 It’s so great that we don’t even have to do anything about it except acknowledge it and ask it to sit down for a glass of wine.
 It has a dog’s nose and can smell shit a mile away so don’t worry about that.

-Your capacity to love is so great that it will carry you through most things in this world that we live in.
+Your capacity to love is so great that it will carry you through most things in this world.